Saturday, January 1, 2011

 • A drummer named Charles Martin was a female serving in a Pennsylvania regiment.

-• Another female Confederate casualty at Gettysburg was reported after the battle by a wounded Union soldier from Michigan while in hospital at Chester, Pennsylvania.
+• A female soldier in a New Jersey regiment, who had been in four battles with her husband, was discovered and sent home after she gave birth.Two women served three years in the 59th Ohio Infantry.
+Another female Confederate casualty at Gettysburg was reported after the battle by a wounded Union soldier from Michigan while in hospital at Chester, PA.
 He wrote a letter home saying there was a female Confederate soldier in the hospital with them who had been wounded severely and lost a leg at Gettysburg.
 He thought this was "romantic" and felt sympathy for her.

 • A female political prisoner was held at the Alton POW camp.
 She is listed as a "Citizen of Memphis, Tennessee" in 1912 Union War Department records.
 No locality of a grave is shown on her records, but she is reported as having died of smallpox.
 The hospital for these cases was moved to the island in the Mississippi River opposite Alton during the month of August, 1863.
 Beginning in November 1863, records show that burial was made on that island of those who died from the effects of smallpox.